How Do Wildfires Start?

 Humans are the cause of about 90% of forest fires, but nature and other things contribute to the other 10%.
 The best way to stay safe is to prevent the wildfire from starting in your area.
 Check out the various reasons wildfires start, how they form and burn, and what to do to stay safe.

-How Wildfires Form
+How do Wildfires Form?

 It’s true that humans are the leading cause of all wildfires, but nature hastens the spreading and intensity of the fire.
-Natural conditions that increase the risk of wildfires include droughts, high winds, and dry brush, trees, and grass.
+Natural conditions that increase the risk of wildfires include droughts, high winds, dry brush, trees, and grass.
 These conditions can make a small, contained fire spread and become an uncontrollable wildfire.
 Firefighters often take preventative measures like removing brush that will likely cause a wildfire in the future.

-How Wildfires Start
+How do Wildfires start?

 Wildfires occur because of both man-made and nature-made causes, but humans are much more likely to be responsible for wildfires and forest fires.
 The various causes of wildfires include the following: